naina-goel/risk-model/README.md

-# 🧠 QuontX-Inspired Societal-Financial Risk Modeling System
+# 🧠 Societal-Financial Dynamics Risk Scoring System

-This project is a modular and extensible simulation engine designed to replicate how financial markets interact with societal behavior and policy dynamics.
-Inspired by QuontX’s mission to build a “virtual replica of reality,” this model blends time-series financial data, societal sentiment, and policy shock events to generate a dynamic risk score.
+This project is a modular and extensible simulation engine that models the interplay between financial markets, societal sentiment, and policy dynamics.
+By blending time-series signals across these domains, it generates a dynamic risk score to capture systemic behavior in complex environments.

 It is a foundation for building systems that can not only **simulate the now**, but **predict the next**—helping decision-makers act with foresight.